What is Heroin?

 Motivational Enhancement Therapy (MET)

-MET increases motivation and encourages recovering addicts to commit to their plan to be actively involved in treatment and recovery.
+MET increases motivation and encourages recovering addicts to commit to their plan to participate in treatment and recovery.
 MET is generally used during the early stages of treatment to get people involved in treatment.

 Reclaim Your Life From Heroin Overdose

 There are many signs of a heroin overdose, which occurs when a person ingests too much heroin.
 The primary indication of an overdose is reduced or stopped breathing.
-Heroin addiction is a condition that can cause major health, social and economic problems that should not be taken lightly.
-We Level Up Washington treatment center can provide you, or someone you love, the tools to recover from addiction with professional and safe heroin detox.
+Heroin addiction is a condition that can cause significant health, social and economic problems that should not be taken lightly.
+We Level Up Washington treatment center can provide you, or someone you love, the tools to recover from addiction with professional and safe primary mental health treatment.
 Feel free to call us to speak with one of our counselors.
 We can inform you about this condition by giving you relevant information.
 Our specialists know what you are going through.
 Please know that each call is private and confidential.